Posted on 10 September 2019

 The first part of the Green New Deal, in 2008, was the Cap-and-Trade bill, which would have pumped $150 billion into clean energy investments and created 1.7 million good-paying jobs.
 However, by 2010, austerity politics had hit hard and the Cap-and-Trade bill, known as the American Clean Energy and Security Act, fell apart from lack of funding.

 At the same time in Britain, a team of economists calling themselves the Green New Deal Group proposed a government-run green investment bank to bolster renewable energy.
-However, only months later the Conservative party came into office and the ethical bank never came into being.
+However, only months later the Conservative party came into office and the green ethical bank never came into being.

 Roots of Recovery